-Framework for the regulation of provision on the Early Years Register
+The framework for the regulation and inspection of provision on the Early Years Register

-This guidance explains how we regulate and inspect providers registered on Early Years Register, including those who are also on the Childcare Register.
+This framework sets out the statutory basis for the regulation and inspection of provision under The Childcare Act 2006.
+It explains how we regulate and inspect providers registered on the Early Years Register and the Childcare Register.
 It summarises the main features of registration, inspection and the enforcement action we may take.

-Age group: 0-5
+Age group: 0-8

-Published: September 2012
+Published: April 2014

-Reference no:
+Reference no: 120288